The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 Rotator?No

-WhyBy design, I keep the camera side as simple and stiff as possible to accommodate the OAG stack and tight tolerances.
+WhyBy design, I keep the camera side as simple and stiff as possible—OAG stack, tight tolerances, fewer variables.

 EnablesFewer interfaces, fewer tilt/sag variables, and less “mechanical debugging” at 1300mm where everything is amplified.